ankitk55/Project/University-Event-Management/Readme.md

         Event
 ## Validation Rules
 - Student first name of first letter should be capital letter
-- Student age shoulb be beetween 18-25 .
+- Student age should be beetween 18-25 .

 ##  Summary
 The University Event Management System is designed to facilitate event organization and management within a university setting.
 It allows students to register for events, view event details.
 The system also provides event organizers with the necessary tools to create events , modify events, and delete events.